totalspectrum/tinyscript/README.md

 ==============

 The C program must initialize the interpreter with `TinyScript_Init` before making any other calls.
+TinyScript_Init takes two parameters: the base of a memory region the interpreter can use, and the size of that region.
+It returns TS_ERR_OK on success, or an error on failure.

-It may then define builtin symbols with `TinyScript_Define(name, BUILTIN, (Val)func)`, where "name" is the name of the symbol in scripts and "func" is the C function.
+If TinyScript_Init succeeds, the application may then define builtin symbols with `TinyScript_Define(name, BUILTIN, (Val)func)`, where "name" is the name of the symbol in scripts and "func" is the C function.
 Technically the function should have prototype:

     Val func(Val a, Val b, Val c, Val d)